SAFE-Labs-Docs/Lab-Handbook/README.md

 </details>

 <details>
-<summary> <b> <code> ... a “PhD Committee” to annually monitor progress and mediate feedback. </code> </b>  <br/>
+<summary> <b> <code> ... a “PhD steering committee” to annually monitor progress and mediate feedback. </code> </b>  <br/>
 </summary>
 <br/>
-<i><b>Details: </b> It is important that PhD students receive support and feedback from beyond their direct supervisor.
-An annual presentation to a PhD Committee provides an impartial perspective on their project (e.g. timeline adjustments, training required).
+<i><b>Details: </b> NOTE: Some institutions already implement this process (e.g. "PhD Committee"), others have committees that meet irregularly, and some only form a committee for the final viva.
+However, <b> all SAFE Labs are required to implement this process—the steering committee does not need to have any official role in awarding the PhD. </b> It is important that PhD students receive support and feedback from beyond their direct supervisor.
+An annual presentation to a steering committee provides an impartial perspective on their project (e.g. timeline adjustments, training required).
 This meeting can identify potential conflicts and issues in the working environment of the PhD student.
-It also provides an opportunity for the supervisor to raise issues with the committee and request an external opinion.
-Some institutions already implement this process, others have committees that meet irregularly, and some only form a committee for the final viva.
-However, <b> all SAFE Labs are required to implement this process—the committee does not need to have any official role in awarding the PhD. </b> <br/>
+It also provides an opportunity for the supervisor to raise issues with the committee and request an external opinion. <br/>
 <br/>
 <b>Suggestions:</b> <br/>
 -Have the initial meeting within 6 months of starting the PhD. <br/>